phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

     yearOfWeekOfYear(): number;
     // (undocumented)
     yearOfWeekOfYearISO(): number;
-    // Warning: (ae-forgotten-export) The symbol "ZoneInfo" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ZoneInfo_2" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     protected _zoneInfo: ZoneInfo_2;